affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.21 =
+* Improvement: Changed the product update flow to allow up to 100 product updates per provider.
+* Improvement: Changed some log messages.
+* Improvement: Added Amazon update worker as a service.
+* Improvement: Removed some hooks.
+* Improvement: Changed some Amazon worker configuration.

 = 0.9.20 =
 * Improvement: Added multisite support.
 * Improvement: Added more info the system info.